List of pollution prevention planning notices and their performance

 Reaction products of 2-propanone with diphenylamine (PREPOD)

-Applies to owners or operators of facilities within the chemical manufacturing or rubber products manufacturing sectors, that in 2019 or any year thereafter, have an industrial effluent and that manufacture or use PREPOD, or a mixture or compound containing PREPOD, in a quantity greater than 100 kg per calendar year.
+The PREPOD P2 notice applies to owners or operators of facilities within the chemical manufacturing or rubber products manufacturing sectors, that in 2019 or any year thereafter, have an industrial effluent and that manufacture or use PREPOD, or a mixture or compound containing PREPOD, in a quantity greater than 100 kg per calendar year.

 Objective: Reduce the presence of PREPOD in industrial effluents by reducing the concentration of the component diisopropyldimethylacridan (DIPDMA) below its level of quantification of 0.12 ng/L.

-Result: This notice remains in effect.
+Result: The notice is in effect.
 All 3 facilities subject to the P2 notice met the implementation date of July 1, 2023.
 In accordance with their P2 plans, all facilities ceased their manufacture and/or use of PREPOD containing products.
 While no facility met the objective by the implementation date, voluntary sampling conducted by 2 facilities in the fall of 2023 provided analytical results demonstrating concentrations of DIPDMA below 0.12 ng/L.

 Objective: Reduce human exposure to TDIs through the reduction of industrial TDI emissions to ambient air to the greatest extent practicable, using best available techniques economically achievable.